Street art in Ponce, Puerto Rico: Ponce es Ley

-In 2017, the Ponce es Ley idea materialized.
-The idea for the Ponce es Ley “festival of urban art” display came from Alexis Bousquet Rodríguez, (aka, Clandestino 797) an artist from Santurce, who started the concept in the San Juan neighborhood of Santurce.
-The success of the effort there motivated him to expand it to the other towns in Puerto Rico.
-His goal was a produce a network of street art that would cover all of Puerto Rico.
-His goal was to create an art network around Puerto Rico.
+In 2017, an artist from Santurce named Alexis Bousquet Rodríguez, (aka, Clandestino 797) suggested a "festival of urban art", inspired by his own public art efforts in the San Juan neighborhood of Santurce (Santurce es Ley).
+His goal was to develop a network of street art that would cover all of Puerto Rico.
 The first town to embrace and implement the idea was the offshore island-municipality of Culebra.
-Once completed, Bousquet Rodríguez met with the Ponce municipal authorities from whence Ponce became the artists' next stop.
+Once completed, Bousquet Rodríguez met with the Ponce municipal authorities, who agreed to host such a festival, under the name Ponce es Ley.

-The project was co-chaired by the Museo de Arte de Ponce, while Ponce municipal government established the range of themes to be included in the murals.
-The theme of the displays had to be consistent with the history, culture, music and architecture of the city of Ponce.
+The project was co-chaired by the Museo de Arte de Ponce, while the Ponce municipal government established the range of themes to be included in the murals, deciding that displays had to be consistent with the history, culture, music and architecture of the city of Ponce.
 The kickoff event for the Ponce es Ley project took place on 8 April 2017.
-Twenty-two local, regional and international artists participated.
+Twenty-two local, regional, and international artists participated.

-Images and mapped locations of over 50 works of Ponce street art are increasingly available in Google Maps.
-Hotspots for viewing Ponce es Ley street art include: Plaza Las Delicias and Paseo Amor.
-Sites for the murals include: the Puerto Rico Lottery building on Calle Union facing Plaza Degetau; the unoccupied building at the northwest corner of Calle Sol and Calle Mayor; the Instituto de Musica Juan Morel Campos at the southeast corner of Calle Cristina and Calle Mayor; the parking lot of Centro Islamico de Ponce on Calle Luna, near Calle Mayor; and Paseo Amor, located on the east end of Plaza Degetau.

-Themes include Ponce culture, including vejigantes, homage to prominent people from Ponce, city life, family memories and folklore, Ponce countryside and agriculture.
+Ponce es Ley street art was created at or near Plaza Las Delicias, Paseo Amor, Plaza Degetau, and the Instituto de Musica Juan Morel Campos, among other sites.
+Designs drew on Ponce culture (including vejigantes), residents, city life, family memories and folklore, agriculture, and the Ponce countryside.